coollabsio/coolify/CONTRIBUTING.md

    - Docker Engine (recommended):
      - Follow the official [Docker Engine installation guide](https://docs.docker.com/engine/install/) for your Linux distribution
    - Docker Desktop:
-     - If you want a GUI, you can use Docker Desktop [Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/)
+     - If you want a GUI, you can use [Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/)

 2. Install Spin:
    Follow the instructions to install Spin on Linux from the [Spin documentation](https://serversideup.net/open-source/spin/docs/installation/install-linux)

+---

-### 2) Verify Installation
+### 2. Verify Installation

 After installing Docker (or Orbstack) and Spin, verify the installation: